occasion-2/CrossLingual-TTS-Lab/README.md

 - target-language intelligibility through ASR WER/CER when configured
 - speaker preservation through speaker embeddings when configured
 - language-ID confidence on generated audio when configured
-- source-language leakage placeholder metrics until the probe is added
+- source-language similarity / leakage-proxy metrics when configured
 - optional emotion-preservation placeholders until an SER backend is added

 Each generated sample is associated with: